License GuideSOC 41-3031

 Read more

-Operating as a securities agent without an active license violates state law nationwide.
-Penalties vary by jurisdiction but commonly include civil fines and required return of any income earned while unlicensed.
-States may impose criminal charges for repeat violations, though sentences are typically short.
-The specific consequences depend on state regulations and case circumstances.
+Practicing as a securities agent without an active license violates state law.
+Penalties vary by state but typically include civil fines and forfeiture of any income earned through unlicensed work.
+Repeat offenses may result in criminal charges, though sentences are generally short.
+Every state enforces licensing requirements for securities agents.

 Career Outlook